 Throughout his driving days, highlighted by several 'Most Popular Driver' Awards, multiple SBS heat wins and a handful of main event runner-ups all while wheeling a homebuilt race car, Tim managed several top five efforts in the Small Block Super class before a best finish of 11th in only a handful of full-blown Supermodified starts.
 In 2000, Proud qualified 17th for the Budweiser International Classic 200 one of his only attempts at the most prestigious Supermodified race in the world.

-During the peak of his Supermodified days, Tim partnered with brother Chris, a 2001 Oswego Speedway Small Block Super Rookie of the Year himself, to form what was the original modern day 'Proud Chassis' design of Small Block Supers.
+During the peak of his Supermodified days, Tim partnered with brother Chris, thr 2001 Oswego Speedway Small Block Super Rookie of the Year himself, to form what was the original modern day 'Proud Chassis' design of Small Block Supers.
 As a result, Chris Proud is one of the most prolific Small Block racers in Oswego Speedway history.
 Now living in Brewerton and married with three children, the namesake of 'Proud Racing' still competes alongside his brother and nephew on tour as well as on regular Saturday nights at Oswego every now and then with his original 2001 plant.
 Chris has eight career feature wins with the car built by the Proud brothers as well as over thirty preliminary victories, multiple fast-time awards, 36 top five finishes, and also sits just outside the top ten in the series all-time point standings.

 Tim, who hung up the helmet for the birth of his daughter Cassidy in 2003 as well as the beginning of his son's quarter midget career, has not stopped working on cars since.
 Camden kicked off his racing career in summer of 2003 practicing a quarter midget before racing that class of cars until the 2012 season.
 During his time at the Oswego County and Syracuse Quarter Midget Clubs, Camden won 40-plus A-Main races, over fifty preliminary events, and four track championships all put together from the ages of 5 to 12.

-In 2012, the brotherly bond was re-kindled at Oswego Speedway when Chris, who had not competed at the track since 2006 less a brief stent in 2010 for Tim Barbeau, re-acquired the 2001 Proud Chassis he had sold from a hill-climbing team in Northern Pennsylvania.
+In 2012, the brotherly bond was re-kindled at Oswego Speedway when Chris, who had not competed at the track since 2006 less a brief stent in 2010 for Tim Barbeau, re-acquired the 2001 Proud Chassis he had sold to a hill-climbing team in Northern Pennsylvania.
 It was then that Chris decided he wanted to return to action, and he did so part-time in 2012 with Tim serving as crew chief.
 Going out on top, Camden called it quits in the quarter midget class that same season after winning the Sodus Shootout Championship with two straight days of sweeping both heat and feature races at the Microd Club located in Wayne County, NY.

 That winter, Proud Racing and Proud Motorsports came together to form a new partnership; and a new race car.
-During the winter of 2012, Tim and Chris prepared the second Proud-designed chassis ahead of Oswego's 2013 campaign.
+During the winter of 2012, Tim and Chris prepared the third Proud-designed chassis ahead of Oswego's 2013 campaign.
 Chris drove the car to a third place finish in one of the very first races for the NEW Proud Chassis and it wasn't before the end of the season that 14 year-old Camden got his first shot at his lifelong dream; turning laps at Oswego in a car built by his Dad.
 Camden was very successful and as part of the partnership, the brand new racer became his for the 2014 season and beyond.
 Chris returned the following season with his own ride.